web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 ## Initializing and registering the fragment in the gateway

-Apart from registering the custom elements, `fragments` must be registeed in the [fragment gateway](./gateway).
+Apart from registering the custom elements, `fragments` must be registered in the [fragment gateway](./gateway).
 In order to do so, the gateway must be imported to the server application.

 A detailed guide can be found in the [fragment gateway](./gateway) section.